syan212/DoSL/README.md

-# Programming Language: DoSL (DoS-Language)
+# DoSL (Denial of Service Language)

-Liscence: GNU LGPLv3
-Pronuciation: D-O-S-L
-A simple langauge for testing DoS atacks.
-Designed for educatational purposes.
+DoSL is a DSL for carrying out simple DoS attacks

 ## Commands
 - `DEF-ATTACK name {attack_def}`: Signals to interpreter that `attack_def` are the definition of attack `name`.
 - `END-DEF;`: Signals to interpreter that the attack commands for the definition of `name` have ended.